ais-one/cookbook/README.md

 ## Events

-form-close - emit event if close form selected - row selected, returns object with row item and event, does not fire if inline is truthy... loaded - table data is loaded, returns Date.now()
+1. form-close - emit event if close form

+2. selected - row selected, returns object with row item and event, does not fire if inline is truthy...

+3. loaded - table data is loaded, returns Date.now()

-// res is the result for the C, U, D operation, payload is the payload passed in to the C, U, D operation created - emitted in createRecord(), returns { res, payload } (no create ID yet, will be improved) updated - emitted in updateRecord(), returns { res, payload }
+4. created - emitted in createRecord(), returns { res, payload } (no create ID yet, will be improved)

+5. updated - emitted in updateRecord(), returns { res, payload }

-deleted - emitted in deleteRecord(), returns { res, payload }
+6. deleted - emitted in deleteRecord(), returns { res, payload }

+Note: **res** is the result for the C, U, D operation, payload is the payload passed in to the C, U, D operation